evil1dwk/TrayWeatherApp/README.md

 ## 🛠️ Configuration File

-TrayNSLookup stores your settings and history in a JSON file:
+TrayNSLookup stores your settings in a JSON file:
 ```json
 {
   "cities": [